cltl/python-for-text-analysis/Data/README.md

 * The `authorship` folder contains the C50 corpus that can be used to train and test automatic authorship detection systems.
 It can be downloaded [here](https://archive.ics.uci.edu/ml/datasets/Reuter_50_50).

-* The `baby_names` folder contains baby names from Social Security applications in the USA (downloaded from [here](http://catalog.data.gov/dataset/baby-names-from-social-security-card-applications-national-level-data)).
+* The `baby_names` folder contains baby names from Social Security applications in the USA.  (names downloaded from [here](https://catalog.data.gov/dataset/baby-names-from-social-security-card-applications-national-level-data), names_by_state downloaded from [here](https://catalog.data.gov/dataset/baby-names-from-social-security-card-applications-national-level-data)).

 * `Charlie` contains 1 simple text file containing a text snippet from Roald Dahl's 'Charlie and the Chocolate Factory'.